praveen-a14/SPY_LSTM/README.md

 # SPY_LSTM
-Long Short-Term Memory Recurrent Neural Network to predict future closing price of $SPY
+Long Short-Term Memory Recurrent Neural Network to predict future closing price of $SPY, the ETF for the S&P 500